-Of course, getting up on the roof is not advisable when it is snow and ice covered, so a long-handled tool is the best so you can work from the ground.
+Of course, getting up on the roof is not advisable when it is snow and ice-covered, so a long-handled tool is the best so you can work from the ground.
 It’s also important to use the right tool.
 Tools with sharp points can damage your roof’s protective membrane, increasing the problem.

 If you live in a one-story home, snow removal may not be as much of a challenge.
 However, for those that live in multi-level residences, it can be a different story.

-Don’t Be Afraid to Call a Professional
+Don’t Be Afraid to Call a Roofing Professional

 When roof-raking isn’t enough, you may need to employ a shovel.
 Wet snow, ice or intricately angled roofs can cause problems for raking.

 Shoveling is necessary after a huge snow, or if the job requires heavy lifting.
 A good rule of thumb is to remove ice and snow as soon as it reaches six inches of depth.
-That’s when they weight starts becoming too much stress, and also when ice dams are most likely to form.
+That’s when the weight starts becoming too much stress, and also when ice dams are most likely to form.